 Tap or click the Enter Custom Food header in that section.

-Additionally, if you enter a search query and type enter, you'll see Add this as a custom food at the end of the list of search results.
+Additionally, if you enter a search query and press Enter, you'll see Add this as a custom food at the end of the list of search results.

 Enter the custom food details including Food Name, Serving Size and Calories contained.